YongLiuLab/BrainRadiomicsTools/Readme.md

     Exponential
     LBP3D
  ````
-More about the pyradiomics,you can see the documentation of it:  https://pyradiomics.readthedocs.io/en/latest/
+More about the pyradiomics, you can see the documentation of it:  https://pyradiomics.readthedocs.io/en/latest/
 ### Analysis
 A comparison of the parameters of the input image is performed using an inhouse dataset as a reference (beta).
 A detailed analysis report is given on the input image based on the reference range of brain volume and radiomics features
  derived from the inhouse datasets.
 # Documentation
-There are many functions in the software,each of them can be used independently,so it is very flexible to use this software.It is recommended to use *batch* to process images,and you can also use  *function module* to process images.
+There are many functions in the software,each of them can be used independently,so it is very flexible to use this software.
+It is recommended to use *batch* to process images,and you can also use  *function module* to process images.
 ## Batch
 ![image](https://github.com/YongLiuLab/BrainRadiomicsTools/blob/master/images/batch.png)